BetterMuSeek

 For artificial harmonics, the fretting hand must accurately fret the note while the picking hand touches the string at the correct distance to produce the desired pitch.
 Consistent practice and experimentation with finger positioning will yield better control over harmonics.

-Mastery of harmonic techniques allows guitarists to incorporate harmonics seamlessly into chords and melodies.
-By integrating natural harmonics into chord progressions, you can create intriguing textures and add unique embellishments to your compositions.
+Mastery of harmonic techniques allows guitarists to seamlessly incorporate harmonics into chords and melodies.
+By integrating natural harmonics into chord progressions, you can create intriguing textures and add unique embellishments to your compositions

 Furthermore, using artificial harmonics in melody lines can produce breathtaking and intricate phrases that stand out in solos.